tk382/HIPPO/README.md

 We also offer a differential expression analysis tool.
 The labels of red and green groups are not quite straightfoward, as we look at different cell groups at each round of HIPPO.

-In the first round, the first group (Monocytes) are separated from
+In the first round, the first group (group 1: Monocytes) are separated from the rest.
+Hence, the green group represent the first separated group while the red group represents all other cells.

+Then, in the second round, it only compares the next separated group (group 2: B cells) against all the remaining cells (neither B cells nor monocytes).
+The green group shows the expression level distribution of B cells.

+Lastly, the third group (group 3: Regulatory T cells) are separated from the remaining cells, which turns out to be homogeneous (naive T cells).
+So the green box represents the third group, and the red box represents the fourth, remaining group.

 ```
 ref = data.frame(hgnc = rowData(sce)$symbol, ensg = rowData(sce)$id)